JohnTelford/mkdocs-2/docs/website-development-stack.md

      - Use "VScode" as their Web Development Stack Command and Control center, and project editor

-    - Use the "MkDocs - Static Site Generator" that uses the "Local Repository" code to create a local website that may deployed as a "Preview - Website" for stake holders.
-The same "MkDocs Static Site Generator" tools that are used to create the production website by the "CDN - Deploy Website to Web"
+    - Use the "MkDocs Material - Static Site Generator" that uses the "Local Repository" code to create a local website that may deployed as a "Preview - Website" for stake holders.
+The same "MkDocs Static Site Generator" tools are used to create the "Production Website" by the "CDN - Deploy Website to Web"

 - GitHub